Bowling Green State University

 How can I attend Propel Ohio?

-- The application period for the October 12 Propel Leadership Summit 2018 is now closed.
-If you are an undergraduate student at an Ohio college or university who applied to attend the conference before the deadline, your application has been forwarded to your school for consideration.
-Accepted students for the summit will be notified by October 1.
+- The application period for the November 15 Propel Leadership Summit 2019 will open at the beginning of August.
+If you are an undergraduate student at an Ohio college or university who applies to attend the conference before the deadline, your application will be forwarded to your school for consideration.
+Accepted students for the summit will be notified by November 1.

 What is Propel Ohio?